juanbkm/donor2019/content/strategy-2030/rural-development-and-food-security.md

 In 2019, the WFPF contributed $300,000 to the preparation of the [People’s Republic of China: Yangtze River Green Ecological Corridor Comprehensive Agriculture Project](https://www.adb.org/projects/51116-002/main), which will strengthen rural livelihoods, modernize agriculture production systems, and minimize environmental degradation.
 It also contributed $750,000 to the [Bangladesh: Preparing the Climate and Disaster Resilient Small-Scale Water Resources Management Project](https://www.adb.org/projects/53237-002/main), a feasibility study to enhance government readiness for a project that will improve agricultural productivity and profitability through sustainable small-scale water resources management.

-{{< dr-artimage src="images/agri-2-pak.jpg" align="left" alt="" caption="Partnerships and investments are needed to create an enabling environment for agricultural productivity, diversification, and climate resilience.">}}
+{{< dr-artimage src="images/agri-2-pak.jpg" align="" alt="" caption="Partnerships and investments are needed to create an enabling environment for agricultural productivity, diversification, and climate resilience.">}}

 To improve agricultural value chains in Pakistan, the Agence Française de Développement, through the Cooperation Fund for Project Preparation in the Greater Mekong Subregion and in Other Specific Asian Countries (AFD Trust Fund), is providing $200,000 for the [Pakistan: Preparing the Punjab Agriculture Markets Development Project](https://www.adb.org/projects/53070-002/main).
 The project will finance the development of a modern holistic wholesale agriculture market in Lahore and prepare a master plan for development of wholesale markets in other locations.
 The AFD Trust Fund was established in 2005 and has a total committed funds of $5.8 million as of December 2019.